soumyadeep729/soumyadeep729/README.md

 ## 📌 Featured Projects

 ### 💰 Expense Monitoring System

-🚀 **Tech:** HTML, CSS, JavaScript, Node.js, SQL
+- Built an Expense Monitoring System web app using HTML, CSS, JavaScript, Node.js, and SQL

-- Secure login system
-- RESTful APIs for expense management
+- Created REST APIs for adding and viewing expenses
+- Implemented user login and secure data storage
-- Interactive dashboard with charts
+- Designed a dashboard with charts to show spending
-- Clean UI & structured backend

 ---

 ### 📊 Habit Tracker
-🚀 **Tech:** Node.js, SQL

-- Authentication (Login / Signup)
-- Habit streak tracking
-- SQL-based data persistence
-- Visual dashboards for progress
+- Implemented secure user authentication (login/signup) and RESTful APIs for habit management
+- Designed a SQL database to log habits, track streaks, and store user data
+- Created an interactive dashboard with charts to visualize habit progress

 ---

 ### 🔗 URL Shortener
-🚀 **Tech:** Node.js, SQL

-- Short URL generation
+- Designed a SQL database to store and track original and short URLs
+- Implemented user authentication and RESTful APIs for link management
-- Click analytics dashboard
+- Created an analytics dashboard for link usage and click statistics
-- Secure user-based URL management

 ---